GeorgeGiannopoulos/dockerfiles/mongo/README.md

 - A default version of a mongo configuration is copied to mongo installation directory

-- An initialization `.js` is copied to docker entrypoint init directory to initialize the database with users/tables e.t.c.
+- An initialization `.js` is copied to docker entrypoint init directory to initialize the database with users/tables e.t.c..
 An example .js is located inside **init** directory

 - The port 27017 is exposed